xinu-os/xinu/docs/features/USB.rst

    driver is to isolate differences in USB host controllers from all other code dealing with USB.
 In Embedded Xinu, USB Host Controller Drivers must implement the interface declared in :source:`include/usb_hcdi.h`.
-(However, as of this writing, there is only one Host USB Controller Driver implemented and it controls the
+(However, as of this writing, there is only one Host USB Controller Driver implemented and it controls the :doc:`/arm/rpi/Synopsys-USB-Controller` used on the :doc:`/arm/rpi/Raspberry-Pi`.)
-   :doc:`Synopsys DesignWare High-Speed USB 2.0 On-The-Go Controller
-   </arm/rpi/Synopsys-DesignWare-High-Speed-USB-2-0-On-The-Go-Controller>`
-   used on the :doc:`Raspberry Pi </arm/rpi/Raspberry-Pi>`.)
 -  The **USB Core Driver** is responsible for maintaining the USB device model, including the tree structure, and providing a framework in which USB device drivers can be written.
 It provides many convenience